Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/TROUBLESHOOTING.md

 ### 412 precondition failures when using an event processor

-412 precondition errors occur when the client tries to take or renew ownership of a partition, but the local version of the ownership record is outdated.
+Logs reflect intermittent HTTP 412 and HTTP 409 responses from storage when the client tries to take or renew ownership of a partition, but the local version of the ownership record is outdated.
 This occurs when another processor instance steals partition ownership.
 See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for more information.

 ### Partition ownership changes frequently